brandon-rhodes/pyephem/doc/position.rst

 and *declination*,
 which serve as longitude and latitude for the sky, telling us where admist the stars and constellations an object appears.
-See any introduction to astronomy to learn more about them.
+See any introduction to astronomy if you need to learn how they are defined;
+the description below describes how the three versions of right ascension and declination returned by PyEphem differ.

 How the three positions differ
 ==============================